regal/regal-bundler/README.md

 [![Coverage Status](https://coveralls.io/repos/github/regal/regal-bundler/badge.svg?branch=master)](https://coveralls.io/github/regal/regal-bundler?branch=master)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-Utility that packages a [Regal](https://github.com/regal/regal) game into a deployable game bundle.
+`regal-bundler` is a tool that packages a [Regal](https://github.com/regal/regal) game into a deployable game bundle.

+## Overview

+In order to be used by clients, a [Regal](https://github.com/regal/regal) game must be bundled. *Bundling* is the process of converting a Regal game's **development source** (i.e. the TypeScript or JavaScript source files that the game developer writes) into a **game bundle**, which is a self-contained file that contains all the code necessary to play the game via a single API.

+Game bundles are the form through which Regal games are shared, downloaded, and played.

 ## Usage